 And why would she be sure?
 Subtle and not so subtle cultural and educational and societal undercurrents undermine women’s confidence.
 Such forces are designed to make us question, who are we to do X, Y, or Z?

 I feel fortunate to have been exposed to a different narrative growing up.
 I was led to believe I could do anything as long as I was willing to work hard to achieve it.
 I credit my parents and grandparents for this wise counsel and later a lengthy list of authors and female figures too numerous to mention here.
 Now I write historical fiction, my way of saying thanks to those women on whose shoulders my modern sisters and I stand.

-My debut novel Becoming Mary Wollstonecraft is in the querying stage.
-Meanwhile, my second novel, which takes place in eighteenth century Boston, is underway.
+My debut novel Dreams All My Own is about Mary Wollstonecraft.
+It is in the querying stage.
 I also host a blog.
-Women from the Past: Facts and Fiction profiles women from history along with titles that tell their stories through women’s fiction.
+Women from the Past: Where Fact Meets Fiction profiles women from history along with titles that tell their stories through women’s fiction.
 Who doesn’t love a good story with a strong female lead?